Points / PennDot Points System

 Third accumulation of 6 points leads to mandatory PennDOT department hearing where your record will be judged, and your license may be suspended for 30 days.

 Accumulation of 11 points in the PennDOT points system results in an immediate suspension of your license without any hearing.
 The suspension of your license would be based on your past suspension record:

 - 5 days per point for the first suspension

 - 10 days per point for the second suspension

 - 15 days per point for third suspensions

 - 1-year suspension for fourth and subsequent suspensions

 Attorney Sean Logue and his associates will closely examine all the charges that have been brought against you and take note of your past driving record.
 They have defended hundreds of clients in cases involving various types of traffic offenses under the PennDOT points system, and protected those clients’ rights and interests.
-There are multiple ways to remove these points from your driving record, and the attorneys at Sean Logue Law would go to any extent and do whatever it takes to protect your driving privileges.
+There are multiple ways to remove these points from your driving record, and the attorneys at Logue Law Group would go to any extent and do whatever it takes to protect your driving privileges.
 Their proven track record is a testimony to their skill and expertise in traffic law.

 To get in touch and schedule a free initial consultation with an experienced Traffic Lawyer at the Pittsburgh firm of Logue Law Group, contact us online, or call 1-844-PITT-DUI or 412-389-0805.